ynput/ayon-documentation/website/docs/admin_settings.md

 ![studio_defaults](assets/settings/studio_defaults.gif)

-You can also reset any settings to ayon default by doing `right click` and `remove from studio default`
+You can also reset any settings to AYON default by doing `right click` and `remove from studio default`

 ![studio_defaults](assets/settings/studio_defaults_remove.gif)